Logo

 Common Use Cases

-The integration supports a wide range of scenarios across industries, particularly for businesses focused on customer engagement.
-Here are popular use cases:
+The integration supports a wide range of scenarios across industries, especially for businesses focused on customer engagement.
+Here are some popular use cases:

 • Customer Onboarding: When a lead converts to a customer in Salesforce, trigger a Braze onboarding campaign with welcome emails, in-app tutorials, or SMS reminders.

-• Churn Prevention: If Salesforce data shows declining engagement (e.g., fewer logins or support tickets), launch a Braze win-back campaign with personalized offers or surveys.
+• Churn Prevention: If Salesforce data shows declining engagement, such as fewer logins or support tickets, launch a Braze win-back campaign with personalized offers or surveys.

-• Upsell and Cross-Sell: Send targeted upsell emails or push notifications via Braze when an opportunity reaches a specific stage in Salesforce, like “Negotiation” or “Proposal.”
+• Upsell and Cross-Sell: Send targeted upsell emails or push notifications via Braze when an opportunity reaches a specific stage in Salesforce, such as “Negotiation” or “Proposal.”

 • Account-Based Marketing: Sync Salesforce account data to Braze to deliver high-touch, personalized email sequences that complement sales outreach.